AkiChen/Correlative-Filters-Caffe/README.md

-# Multi view test in Caffe
+# Multi-view test in Caffe

 Caffe is among the best presentations of convolutional nerual networks.
 Its competiters might be cuda-convnet, torch, theano and so on.
-I choose caffe to train my models because its excelent speed and
+I choose caffe to train my models because its elegent design of net-layer-blob structure and the excellent speed of trainning is also impressive.